The Pirates of Penzance

 Mad About You is a sitcom that aired from 1992 to 1999.
 The show starred Paul Reiser, as Paul Buchman, and Helen Hunt, as Jamie Stemple Buchman, a newly married couple in New York City.
 The series focused on the newlyweds dealing with everything from humorous daily minutiae to major struggles.
 In Season 6, Episode 5, titled “Moody Blues,” Paul is directing his parents in a production of The Pirates of Penzance for charity.
 The rehearsal scenes can be seen at the 3:30, 4:25 and 8:10 minute marks, while the performance occurs at the 16:25 minute mark.
 The performance includes some impromptu “alternate lyrics” when Paul’s father forgets the words to “I Am the Very Model of a Modern Major General.”
 It should also be noted that Paul and Jamie also sing alternate lyrics about the show’s credits at the 20:35 minute mark!

 Hamilton is the extraordinarily popular Broadway musical about the life of American Founding Father Alexander Hamilton, with music, lyrics and book by Lin-Manuel Miranda.
 The show was inspired by the 2004 biography Alexander Hamilton, by historian Ron Chernow, and has achieved both critical acclaim and box office success.
-In Act I, General George Washington enters and sings, “Right-Hand Man,” during which he states, “Now I’m the model of a modern major general, the venerated Virginian veteran whose men are all lining up to put me up on a pedestal.”
-This line can be heard at the 1:25 minute mark.
+An admitted “musical theater nerd,” Miranda includes a number of subtle references to other musical theater works in Hamilton, from classics such as South Pacific, West Side Story and Camelot.
+In Act I, Miranda makes an obvious reference to The Pirates of Penzance when George Washington introduces himself in, “Right-Hand Man,” during which he states, “Now I’m the model of a modern major general, the venerated Virginian veteran whose men are all lining up to put me up on a pedestal.”
+This line can be heard at the 1:23 minute mark.

 The 1981 film, Chariots of Fire includes multiple Gilbert and Sullivan references.
 The protagonist, Harold Abrahams, is a devoted Gilbert and Sullivan fan.
 Abrahams sings “With Catlike Tread,” from The Pirates of Penzance, accompanying himself on the piano, during the channel crossing to Paris before the Olympic Games.
 Chariots of Fire also features “He is an Englishman” from H.M.S.
 Pinafore, “The Soldiers of Our Queen” from Patience, “Three Little Maids from School Are We” from The Mikado and “There Lived a King” from The Gondoliers.